-The terms of this Appendix B are the minimum requirements for any project awarded tax credits in 2014.
+The terms of this Appendix B are the minimum requirements for any project awarded tax credits in 2015.
 Required documents must be prepared by an engineer or architect licensed to do business in North Carolina.

-Once final plans and specifications have been completed, owners must submit them to the Agency and receive written approval before commencing site work or construction.
+Once final plans and specifications have been completed, owners must submit them to the Agency (hard copy and CD in PDF format) and receive written approval before commencing site work or construction.